What is Total Facilities Management (TFM)?

 02 Apr 2026

-Many managers and decision-makers wonder: what is Total Facilities Management?
+Many managers and decision-makers wonder: What is Total Facilities Management (TFM)?
 Total Facilities Management (TFM) refers to an integrated approach to managing all facility-related services under a single contract with a specialized service provider.
-Instead of dealing with multiple companies to manage maintenance, cleaning, security, and operational services, organizations rely on one company that efficiently coordinates and manages all of these services.

 To understand what Total Facilities Management (TFM) is more clearly, it can be described as a centralized management model that integrates people, processes, technologies, and assets into a unified system aimed at improving the operational performance of buildings, reducing operational costs, and enhancing workplace productivity.